webpro/dyson/README.md

 Would result in a `404` when requesting `/feature/999`.

+## Images

+In addition to configured endpoints, dyson registers a [dummy image service](http://github.com/webpro/dyson-image) at `/image`.
+E.g. requesting `/image/300x200` serves an image with given dimensions.

+This service is a proxy to [Dynamic Dummy Image Generator](http://dummyimage.com/) by [Russell Heimlich](http://twitter.com/kingkool68).

 ## JSONP

 Override the `render` method of the Express middleware in the endpoint definition.
 In the example below, depending on the existence of the `callback` parameter, either raw JSON response is returned or it is wrapped with the provided callback: